Cash and Curry

-"Cash and Curry" is the third episode of series 1 of the BBC sit-com Only Fools and Horses.
+"Cash and Curry" is the third episode of series 1 of the BBC sitcom Only Fools and Horses.
 It was first screened on 22 September 1981.
 In the episode, Del Boy sees a chance to profit from a dispute between two Indian businessmen.

 Synopsis

-Rodney arrives to pick Del Boy up from a Dinner and Dance.
+Rodney arrives to pick Del Boy up from a dinner and dance.
 While there, Rodney is introduced by Del to Vimmal Malik, an Indian man who is looking for business opportunities, much to Del's interest.
 Outside, the brothers become involved in a dispute between Vimmal and Mr Ram, a man who seems to have a vendetta against Vimmal.
 During the exchange, Ram's bodyguard tries to intimidate Del with faked Karate moves, but Del distracts him and hits him in the groin.
-Del, however, agrees to talk with Ram while Rodney drives Vimmal home.
+Del, however, agrees to talk with Ram after Rodney leaves him stranded and drives away with Vimmal.

 At an Indian restaurant which Ram claims to be one of eighteen he owns, Ram explains to Del and Rodney (who arrived looking for Del) that he and Malik are from rival families, each of whom makes claim to an ancient statue of the Hindu God Kubera (who Del originally believed to be "one of India's premier wicketkeepers"), a statue of great sentimental and financial value.
-Malik has the statue but Ram wants it back and informs Del that he is prepared to pay £4,000 for it.
+Malik has the statue, but Ram wants it back and informs Del that he is prepared to pay £4,000 for it.
 He is unable to make such an offer directly however, due to the caste system preventing him from speaking to Malik directly.
 Sensing an opportunity to profit, Del agrees to act as a messenger for Ram and Vimmal.

-Del speaks to Malik, informing him that Ram is prepared to pay £2,000, with his intention being to keep the other £2,000 for himself.
+Del speaks to Malik, informing him that Ram is prepared to pay £2,000, his intention being to keep the other £2,000 for himself.
 Malik eventually accepts the offer, but is unwilling to hand over the statue before receiving the cash.
 A problem emerges when it becomes clear that Ram is equally unwilling to hand over the money before receiving the statue.
 Rodney at this point attempts to convince Del to let the deal go, but Del is unrelenting and decides to raise the £2,000 himself by selling off unwanted or unneeded items from the flat.
 Eventually he succeeds in convincing Rodney to go along with the plan.